Q: What is University College?

 Q: When was University College created?

 A: President Emeritus Betty Siegel and then Vice President for Academic Affairs Lendley Black created University College in 2004, following the completion of the Foundations of Excellence in the First Year of College self-study.
 Originally, the college housed only the Department of University Studies (the Department of Leadership and Integrative Studies), which split into two departments in 2007.
 University College began offering a custom-designed bachelor’s degree in 2005.
-Its newest degree, the M.S. in First-Year Studies, was approved by the Board of Regents in 2013.

 Q: How is University College different from other academic colleges?